Cape Town, South Africa

 These boxes changed my life!
 I'm still amazed at the creativity of using waste in such a thoughtful way, and the powerful impact they are still making to this day for women experiencing poverty in Cape Town.
 It must have been evident that I was inspired, because I was invited by the woman who invented All Women Recycling to visit their workshop.

 TOMS shoes was another inspiration, remember those?
 I really think the slow fashion movement grew from their example.
-I also read books like "Start Something That Matters" by Blake Mycoskie and "Naked Fashion: The New Sustainable Fashion Revolution" by Sofia Minney the Founder of People Tree.
+I also read books like "Start Something That Matters" by Blake Mycoskie the founder of TOMS and "Naked Fashion: The New Sustainable Fashion Revolution" by Sofia Minney the Founder of People Tree.

-I then studied International Development at Capilano University to try to understand the world around me and my textbook's answers to some of the world's most challenging inequality left me indignant, especially when these books were written without mention of colonialism or multinational corporations.
+While studying International Development at Capilano University to try to understand the world around me, I hit some depressing facts.
+My textbook's answers to some of the world's most challenging inequality left me indignant, especially when these books were written without mention of colonialism or multinational corporations.

-And then after having worked for a few non-profits I was struck by their reoccurring problem which was that of being donor dependant.
-Donors also didn't feel connected to just writing cheques to causes.
 This was clearly an unsustainable solution for long term impact.
-Therefore, job creation and social enterprise became my focus and Abel Wear Incorporated was born from the reality that we all want to see change and be part of it.
+Therefore, job creation and social enterprise became my focus and Abel Wear Incorporated was born from the reality that we all want to see change and be part of it!

 (Jenny Lai's NOT Garments X Chris Saunders - Photography featured at MOAD Johannesburg 2014)

 At Abel Wear we are so grateful to all of you for thinking through the realities of the fashion supply chain that are still violent and exploitative, but we believe it's changing!
-We're all making a difference by shopping locally or thrifting, or using our dollars to vote for a better system, one where people are the focus!
-We are all asking good questions and going deeper into the mistakes of the past so we can bring hope and change to the future!
-This is a bit of the "why", thank you for being here!
+We're all making a difference by shopping locally or thrifting, or using our dollars to vote for a better system!
+One where people are the focus!